khenriks/mp3fs/README.md

 **Debian 8** comes with Libav 11 clone of FFmpeg.

-mp3fs compiles with Libav 11 and 12, but streaming directly while transcoding does not work.
+ffmpegfs compiles with Libav 11 and 12, but streaming directly while transcoding does not work.
 The first time a file is accessed playback will fail.
 After it has been decoded fully to cache playback does work.
 Playing the file via http may fail or it may take quite long until the